 Experiences Are Stepping Stones to Career Goal

-With business and finance courses plus experiences such as Stuart Investments, an internship, and international competitions, Mohamed Shamel is building a strong portfolio for a career in equity research.Mohamed Shamel (Business Administration/M.S.
-Finance 5th year)
+With business and finance courses plus experiences such as Stuart Investments, an internship, and international competitions, Mohamed Shamel built a strong portfolio for a career in equity research.Mohamed Shamel (BA/M.S.
+FIN ’21)

 Chicago’s opportunities and Illinois Institute of Technology’s Accelerated Master’s Program drew Mohamed Shamel from Cairo to Stuart School of Business to study finance.
-Since arriving on campus, he has used his courses and a variety of hands-on experiences outside the classroom as stepping stones toward his goal of landing a job in equity research when he graduates.
+Throughout his time on campus, he used his courses and a variety of hands-on experiences outside the classroom as stepping stones toward his goal of landing a job in equity research after graduation.

-Shamel has also had the chance to hone his presentation abilities and test his quantitative and qualitative skill sets in the exciting atmosphere of two prestigious global competitions.
-He was selected to represent Illinois Tech on teams that competed in the 2020 McGill International Portfolio Challenge, where he and his teammates earned a spot in the semifinals, and in the 2021 CFA Institute Research Challenge.
+Shamel also had the chance to hone his presentation abilities and test his quantitative and qualitative skill sets in the exciting atmosphere of two prestigious global competitions.
+He was selected to represent Illinois Tech on teams that competed in the 2020 McGill International Portfolio Challenge, where he and his teammates earned a spot in the semifinals, and on the team that won the Chicago area competition in the 2021 CFA Institute Research Challenge.

 As a risk management intern at Wintrust, Shamel conducted research on securities, performed credit scoring and credit reviews, and learned how to use a variety of models to analyze financial institutions and assign risk ratings.
 “It is rewarding to apply the curriculum I study in the classroom to real-life situations,” he says.